What's the best way to organise cards?

 Once you’ve added lots of cards to a box you may want to organise them to make it easier to spot patterns or see connections that spark new ideas.

-There are three main ways to organise lots of cards, depending on how rigidly or loosely you want to categorise them:
+There are four main ways to organise lots of cards, depending on how rigidly or loosely you want to categorise them:

 If you’ve looking for a different perspective, or to find connections that aren’t as immediately obvious, you may want to look beyond just the box of cards you’re looking at.